monikasarder/VictoriaPoliceRacialSearch/README.md

 Since 2020, Victoria Police have combined "Mediterranean" and "Middle Eastern" into a single category labeled **"Mediterranean/Middle Eastern"**.
 This change obscures the experiences of people specifically of Middle Eastern appearance and limits the ability to analyse targeted policing of this group.

----

 ## Interpreting Search Locations

-The dataset includes Police station-level information for searches conducted by *uniform police*.
-It does not contain police station information for **specialist units** (e.g., Highway Patrol, Divisional Response Unit, CIU, SOCIT) often operate across multiple LGAs within a broader Police Division, so searches may have taken place in surrounding areas.
+The dataset includes Police station location information for searches conducted by *uniform police*.
+It does not contain location information for **specialist units** (e.g., Highway Patrol, Divisional Response Unit, CIU, SOCIT) often operate across multiple LGAs within a broader Police Division, so searches may have taken place in surrounding areas.